Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ### Setup HTTPRoute and backend

-This will setup a toy application in the default ns
+This will setup a toy application in the toystore ns

 ```sh
 kubectl create ns toystore